skip to content

 When to Reach for Server Components

-Server Components shine brightest when:
+Use Server Components when:

 • You need to fetch data close to your data source